ofiryakobi/debm/README.md

 ----
 Save the predictions of a model to a file, for example:
 `modelname.save_predictions("c:\\filePath\\morepath\\chooseName.csv")`
-For example, to the the GreedyMyopia model's predcitions simulated above, type:
+For example, to save the GreedyMyopia model's predcitions simulated above, type:
 `gm.save_predictions("c:\\filePath\\morepath\\GreedyMyopia_predictions.csv")`

 Features that will be added in the future